 Find out your Body Mass Index by using the NHS’s online BMI calculator.

-It’s no secret that smoking shortens your life expectancy, therefore, it's not surprising that smoking increases the cost of your life insurance.
+It’s no secret that smoking shortens your life expectancy, therefore, it's not surprising that smoking increases the cost of your life insurance premium.

 This is due to the increased risk of contracting a serious disease such as lung or throat cancer.
 As a result, the insurer mitigates their risk by loading premiums for smokers.

-It's not uncommon for the life insurance premiums of a smoker to be twice that of a non-smoker for the same level of cover.
+It's not uncommon for a smoker's life insurance premiums to be twice that of a non-smoker for the same level of cover.

 Insurers classify you as a smoker if you have used any nicotine or nicotine replacement products, including gum, patches and e-cigarettes, within the past 12 months.